favalosdev/doom-rl/README.md

 # mario-rl
-Reinforcement learning agent that learns how to play doom
+Reinforcement learning agent that learns how to play Doom